Z-root-X/DocuMint/README.md

 *   `core.py`: Core logic for document processing, PDF conversion, and email sending.
 *   `gui.py`: Main application file, implementing the `tkinter` GUI.
 *   `LICENSE`: Contains the licensing information for the project (e.g., MIT License).
-*   `README.md`: This comprehensive guide to the project.
+*   `README.md`: The main documentation file for the project.
 *   `requirements.txt`: Lists all Python package dependencies.
 *   `example_template.txt`: A text file demonstrating the structure of a Word template with placeholders.
 *   `examples/`: Directory containing example data and templates.